BIGJRA/BIGJRA.github.io/raw/reborn/main_ep_16.md

 Hidden in the ward you'll find a *Cheri Berry*, *Rawst Berry*, and *Grass Gem*.

-Inside the police station, talk to the chief to continue the stolen Pokemon quest.
+Inside the police station, talk to the chief to continue the stolen Pokémon quest.
 If you head back into Peridot Ward, to the right of the Igglybuff lady's house, you'll see a guy who looks like Corin Rouge that you can fight.

 **Casanova Carmen.
 Field: No Field**
 - Persian-Alola, Lv.
 74, @Wise Glasses, Ability: Fur Coat, Modest Nature, IVs: 31